ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added support for STM32F413, added ability to handle the TIMPRE bit in the RCC_CFGR register.
 - NEW: Added optional support for character match callback in the UART high level driver.
 - NEW: Change, chMtxGetNextMutexS() renamed to chMtxGetNextMutexX().